We sometimes talk about how social media metrics don’t always tell you the full story. Too often, they tell you the ‘what’ but not the ‘why’ or ‘how.’

 Basically, they can lack context.

 One metric where that doesn’t apply is sentiment.
-Sentiment is kind of like a metric that adds context to other metrics.
+The sentiment is kind of like a metric that adds context to other metrics.

 It’s important to get as much context as possible around online mentions, especially.
 Yeah, it’s important to know how much people are talking about your brand, but you also need to know how they’re talking about you.